davebalmer/sniplicity/playground.md

 ## Insert other content files

-Right now, **snipmake** copies the file contents verbatum.
+Right now, **sniplicity** copies the file contents verbatum.
 Later there may be filters (eg. markdown, jade).

 ```html